damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 ## After and Event

 - Fill out after event survey- send any relevant feedback on event to marketing event staff.
-    - was the event valuable?
+    - Was the event valuable?
-        - would you go again/ should we go again?
+        - Would you go again/ should we go again?
-        - did we get good leads/ contacts?
+        - Did we get good leads/ contacts?
-        - best questions asked and conversations
+        - Best questions asked and conversations
-        - was our sponsorship/ involvement successful?
+        - Was our sponsorship/ involvement successful?
-    - how was the booth set up?
+    - How was the booth set up?
-        - how was the booth staffing?
+        - How was the booth staffing?
-        - did the booth get enough traffic?
+        - Did the booth get enough traffic?
-        - booth location and size
+        - Booth location and size
-    - how did our swag go over?
+    - How did our swag go over?
-        - did we have enough/ too much?
+        - Did we have enough/ too much?
-    - contests?
+    - Contests?
 - Make sure contacts/ leads gathered from event are with marketing and categorized under specific event campaign.
 - Follow up with leads from event within 5 business days after event ends.